zliobaite/zliobaite.github.io/_posts/2015-5-30-publishing.md

 title : Publishing in computer science vs. natural sciences
 ---

-{% include JB/setup %}

 Publishing culture in computer science is quite different from natural sciences.
 Here are my impressions as an author and a reviewer in both, and as an editor in computer science (data mining and machine learning).
-In CS I'm mostly familiar with publishing related to data analysis, in NS I'm familiar with forestry, atmospheric sciences, paleoecology, and medicine domains.
+In CS I'm mostly familiar with publishing related to data analysis, in NS I'm familiar with forestry, atmospheric sciences, palaeoecology, and medicine domains.
 Counterexamples can always be founds, but here are general trends that I have observed.

 1. In CS the main publishing is in conference proceedings, in NS - in journals.